-The \$690 utilized during the year is the amount spent on warranty work during the year.
+The \$690 utilized during the year is the amount spent on warranty work during the year resulting in a decrease in the provision.

 The \$80 unwinding of the discount is the interest expense for the year.
 The provision for warranty must be a discounted amount, reflecting a multi-year warranty.